Foraging and The Law

 We are fortunate in Scotland that our “right to roam” is enshrined in law.
 The historic tradition of universal public accessa to all land was finally codified into Scots law in the Land Reform (Scotland) Act 2003.
 This permits us to use all land, public or private, for recreation, education and access with only a few restrictions.
 This right is only protected if exercised responsibly with respect to the rights of landowners and other users.

 The Wildlife and Countryside Act 1981 as amended by the Nature Conservation (Scotland) Act 2004 make it illegal to collect wild plants or fungi on a National Nature Reserve (NNR) or a Site of Special Scientific Interest (SSSI) without the express permission of Scottish Natural Heritage, who would first require you to present written permission from the landowner.
 There is also a long list of protected species which you should be aware of, though you are unlikely to encounter them without actually seeking them out – and none are recommended on this site.
+That is not to say that you can’t forage at all on protected areas (I work with lots of conservation organisations that actively promote foraging on their reserves), only that you should familiarise yourself with what is being protected and modify your activities if necessary.

 You should also be aware that some non-native invasive species are subject to strict controls.
 Most notably, Japanese Knotweed and American Signal Crayfish (both excellent eating), are highly sensitive and should not be collected without first familiarising yourself with the potential ecological impact of their spread and subsequent legal controls.